-2018/19 Annual Review
+2019/20 Annual Review

-I wish to thank our amazing staff and volunteer team for their inspiring dedication and commitment to the charity and a special thanks to our small senior management team and to the Trustees for their help and support during the year to make Solihull a great place to live and grow older.
+None of our work would be possible without the amazing input of over 350 volunteers who regularly donated over 2,000 hours per month to help and support our Solihull residents.
+I also wish to thank our amazing staff and volunteer team for their inspiring dedication and commitment to the charity – local people providing local service and a special thank you to our small senior management team and to the Trustees for their help and support during the year to make Solihull a great place to live and grow older.

 Anne F Hastings